w84death/llama-assistant/README.md

 - 16GB RAM

 ## Roadplan
+- [ ] auto search for available models
 - [ ] checks in script to inform user about empty /models/
 - [ ] Add menu to choose CPU only or CPU+GPU
 - [ ] Steam Deck settings (in menu)